samtools/samtools/README.md

 The official SAMtools repository can be found at: http://samtools.sourceforge.net/

 ## Major fixes:
-    - added "samtools sample" command, to sample reads from a SAM/BAM file at a given frequency.
     - added "samtools qa" command, to compute the mean and median coverage, as well a histogram from 1 to N (defined by param) containing the number of bases covered a maximum of 1X, 2X...NX.
     Furthermore, "other" information is also available in the output file, namely: